DiracSpace/Penetration-Testing-Walkthoughs/WgelCTF/README.md

 ### Dirbuster

-Using dirbuster, I was able to find `http://10.10.33.168/sitemap/`.
+Using dirbuster, I was able to find `http://ip/sitemap/` and the previous mentioned information.
 Here, I decided to try getting an indexing page and stumbled upon `http://10.10.33.168/sitemap/.ssh/` which gave me an `id_rsa`.

+# Initial foothold

 Quickly, I downloaded the key and prepared myself for SSH login.

 First, I renamed the file to match with the user \
 `mv id_rsa.txt id_jessie`